 Offenses that are charged under 22.01(a)(2) and (3) are class C misdemeanors, unless the person who is threatened is an elderly or disabled person.
 In that case, it jumps to a class A misdemeanor.
 Or if you are accused of threatening a participant (player, coach, referee) in a sports competition or game, then it is a class B misdemeanor.

 What is Aggravated Assault Domestic Violence?

 Aggravated Assault against a family member is a more serious version of domestic violence.
 It is an assault, but with increasingly serious penalties.
 The term “aggravated” indicates an element that goes beyond simple assault.
 The statute is found in Section 22.02 in the Texas Penal Code.

 What is serious bodily injury?
-Texas Penal Code Section 1.07 (46) defines it as bodily injury that creates a substantial risk of death or that actually causes a death, or disfigurement of any part of the human body, or the lasting impairment of any organ or limb or other part of the body.
+Texas Penal Code Section 1.07 (46) defines it as bodily injury that creates a serious risk of death or that actually causes a death, or disfigurement of any part of the human body, or the lasting impairment of any organ or limb or other part of the body.

 If it is alleged that you caused both serious bodily injury and used a deadly weapon against a family member, romantic partner, the charge can become a first degree felony.
 This carries a possible range of punishment between five and ninety nine years, and up to a $10,000 fine.

 This domestic violence statute was created in an effort to try to stop individuals who have more than one incident or contact of alleged abuse within a short period of time.
 This charge is about persons who commit two or more assaults within one year against a family member, romantic partner, or household member.